Pneumothorax Treatment & Management

 Thoracotomy

-While thoracotomy is the criterion standard, video-assisted thoracoscopic surgery (VATS) has been replacing thoracotomy in the treatment of chronic or persisting pneumothoraces due to the aforementioned reasons.
-Recurrence rates with thoracotomy are as low as 4%.[70]
+Whereas thoracotomy has been the criterion standard, it is increasingly being replaced by VATS in the treatment of chronic or persisting pneumothoraces, for the aforementioned reasons.
+Recurrence rates with thoracotomy are as low as 4%.
+[71]

-Talc is the preferred agent for pleurodesis.
+Talc has been the preferred agent for pleurodesis (see below).
 It can be administered by insufflation or as a slurry.
-Insufflation of talc and thoracotomy has a recurrence rate of 0-7%.
+Insufflation of talc and thoracotomy has had a recurrence rate of 0-7%.

 Previous